 The three-story drill tower includes an interior stair and ladder to the roof with a manhole as well as a standpipe and sprinkler system.
 An exterior caged ladder to the roof includes a transfer landing and shuttered windows.

-All building components were constructed to withstand wind gusts up to 146 miles per hour (Category 4 hurricane) and Miami-Dade County requirements for impact resistance.
+All building components were constructed to withstand wind gusts up to 146 miles per hour (Category 4 hurricane) and pertinent requirements for impact resistance.
 The pre-manufactured metal building system includes exterior cladding with split-faced concrete masonry units and brick with cast stone accents and concrete masonry unit backup.

 - 11,773-square-foot, single-story fire station

 - Three-story drill tower with interior stair and ladder leading to a roof with manhole, standpipe, and sprinkler system